sbalaram-org/github-utils/README.md

 ### Testing

-    To run  unit tests

 * update the token to your github PAT token under config/default.json

     ```
     {